When we talk of change, particularly self-change, we need to consider an important distinction.

 However, as great as the changes were, they were not fundamental changes to the core of my Being.
 I have taken what was already there and made it better.
-Self-improvement, pure and simple.
-This is called translative change, and it is the basis of what we refer to as Work in this collective.
+Self-improvement, pure and simple, and it is the basis of what we refer to as Work in this collective.
 It is though this work that we strive to enhance our strengths, hone our skills and available resources, and challenge our perceived limits and comfort zones with the intent to evolve or transform ourselves.

 But this alludes to another change.
 Something more profound, where there is a fundamental change to our very being.
-This is called transformative change, where there is suddenly access to greater sophistication and complexity in our very Being.
-We refer to this change as Becoming in this collective.
-In Becoming, we unlock new potential and abilities that were either not there or inaccessible before.
+This is a transformative change, where there is suddenly access to greater sophistication and complexity in our very Being.
+We refer to this change as Personal Evolution.
+Through Personal Evolution, we unlock new potential and abilities that were either not there or inaccessible before.
 There is more “You” than you had previously… you have Transformed, or a more evolved form of youself has Come into Being.

-Obviously while both changes are significant to our personal growth, there is a certain allure to this idea of becoming something more than we were.
+Obviously while both self-improving and transformative changes are significant to our personal growth, there is a certain allure to this idea of becoming something more than we were.
 But unlike the change through self-improvement, transformative change occurs on a much deeper level and cannot be consciously forced or controlled.
 It happens on its own timescale, and in its own way.
-So how, then, do we bring about our Becoming??
+So how, then, do we bring about our Personal Evolution??

-Here lies the secret… the act of engaging in Work (translative change) helps to create the situations and internal tensions/environment where transformative change can take place.
+Here lies the secret… the act of engaging in our Work (self-improvement) helps to create the situations and internal tensions/environment where transformative change can take place.

-Thus we focus on our Work, reaping the rewards of translative change, always striving to maintain our focus so that transformative change can come about and we can further our Becoming.
+Thus we focus on our Work, reaping the rewards of self-improvement, always striving to maintain our focus so that transformative change can come about and we can further our Personal Evolution.
 It is the bigger picture to what we seek to accomplish.

 Furthering Transformative Change

-While the nature of our Work will vary with the individual, there are certain characteristics that make it conducive to furthering our Becoming.
+While the nature of our Work will vary with the individual, there are certain characteristics that make it conducive to furthering our Personal Evolution.